Guest blog by Randal Whitmore from Home Luv

 Tip 2: Lightly toned colours visually push the walls out

 Think of how free and out-in-the-open you feel when you look at a cloudless sky in broad daylight.
-This natural feeling of freedom can be imitated in your bedroom by using a lighter colour scheme such as pale blue, light green or even a mild pink.
+This natural feeling of freedom can be imitated in your bedroom by using a lighter colour scheme.
+Try a pale blue, light green or even a mild pink.

-Another colour tip is to paint your ceiling and its plaster edges in white or a very light tone of cream which makes the room feel much taller.
+Another colour tip is to paint your ceiling and its plaster edges in white or a very light tone of cream.
+This can help make the room feel much taller.

 Summer fresh bedroom with our British made Low cherry wood bed - the Pimlico